btholt/complete-intro-to-containers-v2/lessons/02-crafting-containers-by-hand/C-namespaces.md

 ---
+description: >-
+  Understand the importance of namespaces and cgroups for security and resource management in server environments.
+Learn how namespaces can isolate processes to enhance security and prevent unauthorized access in shared server environments, beyond what chroot alone provides.
+keywords:
+  - namespaces
+  - cgroups
+  - security
+  - resource management
+  - chroot
+  - process isolation
+  - server environment
 ---

 While chroot is a pretty straightforward, namespaces and cgroups are a bit more nebulous to understand but no less important.
 Both of these next two features are for security and resource management.